hayden-fr/ComfyUI-Model-Manager/README.md

 - View model metadata, including training tags and bucket resolutions.
 - Delete or move a model.
 - Read, edit and save notes in a `.txt` file beside the model.
-- Change or remove preview image.
+- Change or remove preview image with a file upload or a url.

 ### ComfyUI Node Graph